 Communication is crucial, especially when it comes to finances, and someone who runs away from the money talk may be hiding something.
 Although he or she may feel embarrassed about debt, minimal savings or poor financial literacy, it’s important to get the dialogue going so that you can figure out where you share similar fiscal views and where you clash.

-Start by offering information about yourself before asking questions and make sure you discuss things like your family’s attitude toward money, how you value spending, your investment strategies and what you see your life looking like in 5 and 10 years.
+Start by offering information about yourself before asking questions and make sure you discuss things like your family’s attitude toward money, how you value spending, your investment strategies and what you see your life looking like in five and ten years.
 Determining whether you share values or if you are on opposite sides of the spectrum is key in understanding how to work toward aligning your financial views.
 This is also a good time to create a budget that you can hold each other accountable to.

 An extensive collection of credit cards

 Anyone with a large collection of credit cards may have a shopping addiction and could be drowning in debt.
 When used strategically, credit cards can help build credit and offer rewards.
 In the wrong hands, however, swiping plastic impulsively can be devastating and spiral out of control.